flutter/website/src/docs/codelabs/explicit-animations.md

   controller = AnimationController(duration: const Duration(seconds: 2), vsync: this);
   print(controller.value);
   ```
-* **Trigger & sequence controls**
+* **Trigger and sequence controls**

   `AnimationController` provides the
   `forward()`, `repeat()`, `reverse()`, and `stop()` methods
-  for triggering, halting, and controlling the sequence of an animation:
+  for triggering, repeating, playing in reverse, and halting an animation:
   ```dart
   controller.forward(from: 0.0);
   ```